 Founded in 1997, Blackboard is headquartered in Washington, D.C., with its international headquarters in London and Amsterdam, and further offices across North America, Europe, Asia and Australia.

 The UNESCO Institute for Lifelong Learning is a non-profit, policy-driven, international research, training, information, documentation and publishing centre of UNESCO.

-UIL promotes lifelong learning policy and practice through advocacy and networking, research and capacity building.
-UIL is an expert organisation with in-depth expertise in adult and distance education on international level, specifically on literacy, non-formal education and alternative learning opportunities for marginalized and disadvantaged groups.
+UIL promotes lifelong learning policy and practices through advocacy and networking, research and capacity building.
+UIL is an expert organisation with in-depth expertise in adult and distance education on an international level, specifically on literacy, non-formal education and alternative learning opportunities for marginalized and disadvantaged groups.